aaravmaloo/apm/docs/concepts/security-profiles.md

 ## Custom Profiles

-APM stores the current profile parameters in the vault under `current_profile_params`.
-While the four standard profiles cover most use cases, the vault format supports arbitrary Argon2id parameters.
+APM stores the current profile parameters in the vault header and keeps the active selection in the vault data.
+Custom profiles can change:

+- KDF cost values
+- Salt length
+- Nonce length
+- Encryption method (`aes-gcm` or `xchacha20-poly1305`)

 ---